aKaReZa75/eBoard_ATMEGA328/README.md

    Navigate to the repository's main page to get started.

 2. **Click on the "Releases" tab.**
-   Locate the "Releases" tab nethe top of the page and click on it.
+   Locate the "Releases" tab near the top of the page and click on it.

    ![Releases tab](Images/Step7.png)